JWiley/brmsmargins/README.md

 ```

 The main function is `brmsmargins()`.
-There is good support for
+There is good support for single level models and
-single level models.
+a vignette for fixed effects only models including
+more details, motivation, and runnable examples.
 Here is simple example of how it may be run:

 ```